 Events are a normal part of nearly every industry, but how much do you really remember about the last event you attended?
 If your answer starts with “um” and ends with a long pause, that event clearly did not leave much of an impression.
 For any company or individual trying to plan an event, the last thing you want is to leave your attendees feeling bored or uninspired.
-That is why the event experts at Glaziers Hall have compiled a list of ways to make your event more memorable.
+That is why the event experts at Glaziers Hall, a leading London Bridge event venue, have compiled a list of ways to make your event more memorable.

 Getting your event to stand out from the rest starts well before the first guest ever arrives.
 You should begin by creating a streamlined signup process.
 This is the first interaction many people will have with your event.
 It is also the first place to lose potential customers.
 Keep the sign up easy and quick, collecting the basic information you need and providing users with the information that is important to them.
 This may not seem like the most intuitive way to make your event memorable, and it isn’t.
 It is a way to make your event less annoying for your guests.
 If a user’s first interaction is complicated, frustrating or confusing, they already associate your event with those emotions.
 These are memories you do not want to make.

 Once your signup process has been created, it is time to start reaching out to attendees.
 A great way to do this is through a platform like Twitter.
 If you can collect guest Twitter handles as part of the sign up, why not introduce yourself and invite them to a pre event Q&A. This can also be done via email or other social media platforms so try to match your method of contact to your guest demographic.
 The goal here is to introduce yourself and help guests meet one another before they arrive.